Integrating Microsoft Sentinel

 [{"TimeGenerated":"2025-01-01T00:00:00Z","RawData":"{\"event_type\":\"sample\"}"}]The

 RawDatavalue must be a JSON-encoded string (with escaped quotes), not a raw JSON object.
-This ensures Azure creates astringcolumn, which provides reliable storage of the full Delinea payload regardless of schema changes.For Table name, enter a name such as
+This ensures Azure creates astringcolumn, which provides reliable storage of the full Delinea Platform payload regardless of schema changes.For Table name, enter a name such as

 DelineaPlatformEvents.
 Azure appends the_CLsuffix automatically, so the resulting table name isDelineaPlatformEvents_CL.Azure automatically creates the following resources when this step is complete: